block-wallet/campaigns-service/README.md

 # BlockWallet - Campaigns service

-This a service that stores the BlockWallet's incentive driven campaigns along with their participants, rewards and winners.
+This a service that stores the BlockWallet's incentive driven campaigns along with their participants, rewards and elegible accounts.

 ## Summary